pramsey/pramsey.github.io/_posts/2008-02-13-timmys-telethon-3.md

 So here is what to say to the powers-that-be.
 Don't foam at the mouth, don't wear jams and a backwards baseball cap.
 Recognize that change is slow, and there are sound financial reasons for that:

-<blockquote>For an organization just getting started with open source, it provides advantages at the margins: not in reworking your existing systems, but giving you flexible options when building *new* ones.
+> For an organization just getting started with open source, it provides advantages at the margins: not in reworking your existing systems, but giving you flexible options when building *new* ones.
 The existing systems should be left running until they hit a natural end-of-life, either when they become out of date, or so expensive to run/pay maintenance on that the switching cost actually becomes acceptable.
 Evaluate the cost of change regularly.
-Sometimes not changing is the more expensive option, and it is important to know what that time arrives.</blockquote>
+Sometimes not changing is the more expensive option, and it is important to know what that time arrives.